Appeal – If you were not actually overpaid, or if the amount is wrong:

 To ask for reconsideration, fill out and file Form SSA-561 with Social Security.
 On the form, explain why you think you were not overpaid.

-If Social Security denies your request for reconsideration, you can ask for a hearing in front of an Administrative Law Judge (ALJ) by filing Form HA-501.
+If Social Security denies your Request for Reconsideration, you can ask for a hearing in front of an Administrative Law Judge (ALJ) by filling out and filing Form HA-501.
 You must ask for the hearing within 65 days from the date of the reconsideration denial letter.

 Waiver – If you were overpaid, but it was not your fault:

 If you think the overpayment is not your fault, you can ask for a waiver.
 There is no deadline to file a waiver.
 Once you file a waiver, Social Security should stop taking money out of your SSDI check while they make a decision.
 You will probably have to ask them about this—it is not automatic.